richweiss/citizenry_project2/readme.md

 Day 3 & 4 | Aug 13th & 14th

-    * Confusion & Disjointed Thoughts = Panic, Fear, & Self-Doubt
+    * Confusion on why routes and log-in are not running correctly.

     * Tacked on code for updating Users and Deleting.